 The Anthos API must be enabled for your project.
-Enabling this API entitles you to use other Anthos features with the project.
+Enabling this API entitles you to use Anthos features with the project.

-Set up Anthos on Google Cloud
+Set up your Anthos environment

 Set up Anthos on Google Cloud: Anthos on Google Cloud is the simplest setup option and offers easy setup via the Anthos UI.